 In August 2012, prior to the insurance company issuing its decision, the plaintiff underwent surgery to fuse her cervical spine.
 During surgery it was discovered that the plaintiff’s C5 disc was unstable, requiring it to be removed.
 The plaintiff wore a fixed collar for six months post-surgery to restrict her neck movement.

-Issues: The case presents two principle issues: whether the plaintiff, Carole Cheney, had insurance coverage on her date of disability, making her eligible for long-term disability benefits and, if so, whether the plaintiff can establish that she indeed was disabled under the policy.
+Issues: The case presents two principal issues: whether the plaintiff, Carole Cheney, had insurance coverage on her date of disability, making her eligible for long-term disability benefits, and, if so, whether the plaintiff can establish that she indeed was disabled under the policy.

 As to the coverage issue, Defendants argue that the plaintiff’s coverage terminated on December 20, 2011, because she ceased working on December 19, 2011.
 Not disputed is that plaintiff took a leave of absence from the law firm beginning on January 3, 2012.
 Everything else, however, is disputed.
 Defendants argue that it is more likely that the plaintiff’s coverage ended even before December 20, 2011, because she had been working from home for several years.
 Defendants’ argument here focuses on the “Active Work” clause found in the policy.